gputoy/gputoy/README.md

 ## **Note**: Until webgpu is stabilized across all browsers, `gputoy` will only run on browsers in [this](https://caniuse.com/webgpu) list.
 # **gputoy**

-[gputoy](https://gputoy.io) is a gpu programming development enviroment designed to be as simple as possible to create and share creations.
+[gputoy](https://gputoy.io) is a gpu shader development enviroment designed to be as simple as possible to create and share creations.

-This project is in its early stages, but ideally it should satisfy the following requirements:
+## MVP:

  * **Frictionless**
     * Instantly create a new project, regardless if user has account or is logged in (fallback to local storage).